manusalinas-bts/kotlin-multiplatform/KMPWeb/README.md

+# Super basic sample where Instructor shows how multiplatform works for Web Browsers

 This is a Kotlin Multiplatform project targeting Android, iOS, Web.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.